Plastic Pipes, Microplastics & Human Health

 Academic research identifies plastic pipes as a significant source of microplastics (MP) and nanoplastics (NP) in potable water systems.
 An analysis by Świetlik and Magnucka of water and pipes taken from water-transmission systems in 2023 found that both PVC and PE pipes crack and peel “relatively quickly” as they age, due to interactions between the plastic materials with water and additives used for disinfection.

 As the interior surfaces of these pipes degrade, they release particles of plastic into water.
-When people ingest the MP and NP flaking from plastic pipes, it adds to their already significant exposure to plastic pollution, as illustrated by analysis showing an average person consumes about one credit card’s worth of plastic each week.
+When people ingest the MP and NP flaking from plastic pipes, it adds to their already significant exposure to plastic pollution.
+Recent studies estimate that humans are exposed to up to 883 microplastic particles per day, primarily through drinking water.

 Plastic debris in the environment has physical and chemical properties that can create serious health impacts.
 This report summarizes research on how plastic pipes shed MP and NP and reviews the effects that these particles can have on the gut, lungs, brain, and reproductive systems, along with risk factors for the spread of pathogens and disease.